-Student Government Association (SGA) Fee of \$175 per semester
+Student Government Association (SGA) Fee of \$175 per semester.

 All new students (freshman and transfer) will be assessed a matriculation fee of \$250 in the first semester of enrollment.
-The matriculation fee covers up to 5 academic transcripts and some graduation regalia and supplies.

 Residential students will pay a \$100 room damage deposit in the first semester of enrollment.
 This deposit is refunded when the student separates from Converse and there are no room damage charges or fees.